evan-k-nygard/Secure-Database/README.md

 Each client logs in using their username and password, both of which are stored hashed in the database.
 Once a client is logged in, they can access their stored data, edit it, and create new data records.
 Each record is stored under a given name, and thus the record-storage database table only requires two fields for the actual user-accessed data: "name" and "record", although other fields are present to keep track of record IDs, sharing permissions, etc.

-All user records are encrypted based on their password.
-However, this requires a means to share data with other users (and thus decryption keys) without compromising this password.
-To do this, the password is stored double-hashed using a secure hashing algorithm: the first hash is used as the decryption key, and the second hash is what is stored and visible in the database.
+Each user's password is used to generate their main encryption key.
+To ensure security, the password is stored double-hashed using a secure hashing algorithm: the first hash is used to generate the key, and the second hash is what is stored and visible in the database.

 -------------------------------------------------------------------------